Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-pain transmits debug signals to brain v (and r r) it takes about a decade to replace every cell in the human body; this is only really important if you eat animals do you eat animals? some people say no, when they really mean yes
+pain transmits debug signals to brain v (and r r) it takes about a decade to replace every cell in the human body; this is only really important if you eat animals do you eat animals? some people say no, when they really mean yes you are what you eat; not just karma, dharma,..